Leibniz's News from China 1697

 Gottfried Leibniz.
 Available under a Creative Commons License ➚

-If there was one man who sought hardest to bring Europe and China together it must be Gottfried Leibniz (1646-1716).
+Of all the early friends of China in Europe the most prominent and influential must surely be Gottfried Leibniz (1646-1716).
 He was the heir to Erasmus and a great thinker in many fields of science and philosophy.
 Leibniz discovered binary arithmetic and so has as good a claim as any for the development of all modern computer technology.
 Joseph Needham ➚ terms him a ‘bridge-builder’.
 He was obsessed with all things Chinese and used the term China in his writings more often than any of the other terms associated with him.
 At the time he knew more about China than anyone who hadn't actually visited the country.
 For many he is most widely known through Voltaire's Candide ➚ because Leibniz was the butt of his parody in the form of the character Pangloss.
 It is Pangloss that quotes Leibniz as saying we live in ‘the best of all possible worlds ➚’ that reflects Leibniz's extreme positive outlook on life.
-More recently Leonard Bernstein set Candide as an operetta ➚.
+More recently Leonard Bernstein set the story of Candide as an operetta ➚.

 The invention of mathematical calculus opened up whole new areas.
 Instead of looking at the static system of Euclid ➚, engineers and scientists could look at systems in the process of change and also handle infinite series.
 Although it cannot be claimed that Leibniz based his theory on existing Chinese ideas it is true that work by Liu Hui ➚ of the 3rd century did some study of the calculation of the volumes of objects which could have provided Leibniz with much food for thought.